behu-kea/first-semester-java/topics/02 - basics/loops.md

 - In what situations should someone use your loop type?

 The presentation should be around 5 minutes.
 Have the presentation as you like.
 If slides works for you then use it, if just code works for you the use that, if a document is better then use that.

+### Exercise 1.1

+1. Prints out `Hello World` 3 times

+2. Use a for loop to print the numbers from 1 to 10

+3. Use a for loop to print a `*` 10 times

+4. Use a for loop to print the numbers starting from 5 to -5